jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 ### PESTEL analysis

-A systematic review of the broadest trends and forces that constitute the business environment:
+Systematic review of the broadest trends and forces that constitute the business environment, to identify the implications for organizational strategy (since projects should be related to an organization's strategic goals):

 - **Political:** trade policy, international relations, fiscal policy, electoral cycle, tax policy
 - **Economic:** unemployment, disposable income, exchange rates, interest rates, trade tariffs, inflation, taxation